-- b.
+- a.
+Only one (1) such sign is permitted at each visitor entrance driveway or entry gate. - b.
 They shall be two-sided and stand perpendicular to the street. - c.
 Such sign shall be set back at least five feet from the closest property line. - d.
 The signs shall contain only the official name of the building and the address, except the sign may also contain the Hospital's name or logo.
 This type of sign not intended as a building directory.
 Names of occupying units or internal spaces are to be placed on internal directories.
 Full donor or commemorative names should not be on these signs. - e.
 The sign shall be of a low-height or monument style, and of a design consistent in appearance with all signs in the sign package and building architecture in the campus. - f.
-The base of the sign shall be landscaped with ground-cover vegetation that will not grow in height to obscure the sign. - q.
+The base of the sign shall be landscaped with ground-cover vegetation that will not grow in height to obscure the sign. - g.
 The maximum sign area shall be 20 square feet, and the maximum sign height 6 feet.